 A year later, another randomized trial of a low-carb Mediterranean diet also showed more effectiveness than a low-fat diet.22 However, another randomized trial showed that at one year, the low carb group (33 percent of total calories, or 165 grams on a 2,000 calorie diet) was similar to the low-fat group in terms of diabetes control.
-Randomized trials of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.05 to 7.71 after a 74-week intervention.20 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.21
+Randomized trials of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.05 to 7.71 after a 74-week intervention.23 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.24

 In fact, any improvement upon a standard American diet is likely to show some benefit for type 2 diabetes, but when it comes to degree of improvement, it appears that low-carb and ketogenic diet get top marks.

 How low to go for diabetes?

 Currently, available data suggests that a keto diet of less than 20 net carbs per day may be the most beneficial approach for treating type 2 diabetes and potentially reversing the disease process.
 That does not mean that a low-carb diet of less than 100 grams of net carbs is completely ineffective in type 2 diabetes.
 More randomized trials are needed to compare low carb and keto diets for a definitive answer.
 However, the data does suggest that keto diets will achieve more complete and faster improvement than other dietary interventions.

 Where to start: For more information on treating or reversing type 2 diabetes with a keto or low-carb diet, see our guide:

 How to reverse your type 2 diabetes